Mission

 -

-Fully funded positions for Master's and Doctoral students are available!
+- Fully funded positions for Master's and Doctoral students are available!
 We are looking for highly motivated individuals with a passion for the intersection between deep learning and human cognition.
-If that sounds like you, please send your CV, current grade sheet, and a one-paragraph description of your scientific interests to golan.neuro@bgu.ac.il.
+Solid background (formal or informal) in programming is required.
+Graduates of the BGU Cognitive and Brain Sciences program are especially encouraged to apply.

 Contact